Introduction to MapReduce Architecture

-The architecture of MapReduce basically has two main processing stages and those are Map and Reduce.
+The architecture of MapReduce basically has two main processing stages, and those are Map and Reduce.
 The MapReduce happens in Job tracker.
-Intermediate processes will take place in between the Map and Reduce stages.
-Sort and shuffle are the tasks taken up by Map and Reduce which are done intermediate.
+Intermediate processes will take place in between the Map and Reduce phases.
+Sort and shuffle are the tasks taken up by Map and Reduce, which are done intermediate.
 The local file system stores the intermediate data.

 - Reduce() Function: Mappers output is passed into the reduction.
 Processes the data into something usable.
 Every single mapper is passed into the reduced function.
 The new output values are saved into HDFS.

 Below is the explanation of components of MapReduce architecture: